gecko0307/resolve/README.md

 }
 ```

-Then run `resolve`.
+Then install Resolve and run it:

+`dub fetch resolve`

+`dub run resolve`

 It will create `.resolve` folder, clone the repositories and update `dub.selections.json`.
 Then you can build your project with Dub as usual.

 It is recommended to add `.resolve` folder to `.gitignore`.